Transipedia/KaMRaT/README.md

 The current release of KaMRaT is v1.2.
 Compared to its previous release, v1.1, it introduces several new characteristics:
 - Each module of `filter`, `merge` and `score` now supports outputting a fasta file containing selected/merged sequences.
 - The output tables of all modules `filter`, `mask`, `merge`, `score` and `query` now output the count table with values being rounted to the nearest integers.
 The decimal values can be output by setting `-counts` argument.
+- The `mask` module now allows simultaneously indicating sequences to select and suppress.
 - Updated license for commercial users (TODO).

 For full release notes, please refer to our [wiki page](https://github.com/Transipedia/KaMRaT/wiki/General-Descriptions).